mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 When distributed training is performed in the bare-metal environment (compared with the cloud environment where the Ascend 910 AI processor is deployed on the local host), you need to configure the networking information file for the current multi-device environment.
 If the HUAWEI CLOUD environment is used, skip this section because the cloud service has been configured.

 The following uses the Ascend 910 AI processor as an example.
 The JSON configuration file for an environment with eight devices is as follows.
-In this example, the configuration file is named `rank_table_8pcs.json`.
+In this example, the configuration file is named as `rank_table_8pcs.json`.
 For details about how to configure the 2-device environment, see the `rank_table_2pcs.json` file in the sample code.

 ```json
 {